ClimateImpactLab/dscim-facts-epa/README.md

 After setting up the dscim-facts-epa environment and input data, if not already active, activate the environment by typing `conda activate dscim-facts-epa`.
 You can run SC-GHG calculations under different conditions with or without a config file.

-Assuming you are in the `dscim-facts-epa/scripts` folder, if you want to run the cil-spec (default) SC-GHGs, you can run:
+Assuming you are in the `dscim-facts-epa/scripts` folder, if you want to run the CIL spec (default) SC-GHGs, you can run:
 ```bash
 python command_line_scghg.py
 ```